 BI (Business Intelligence) is the study of analyzing data to understand an enterprise’s past, present, and future results.

-While traditional BI usually focuses more on the past and present data, Power BI also has several artificial intelligence (AI) tools to help you predict future results.
+While traditional BI usually focuses more on past and present data, Power BI also has several artificial intelligence (AI) tools to help you predict future results.
 This predictive analytics capability separates it from traditional BI tools.

 Because it is so easy, you can integrate and filter multiple data sources in one central location.
 You can use these visuals to determine what steps your enterprise needs to take next to remain competitive and grow.
 It thus provides a unique platform for potential users to build solutions for analyzing data creatively.